 What I can’t help with

 - Editing your manuscript.
 Our focus will be on the book proposal, not your sample chapters.
 However, if I see problems with those chapters—something that will raise concerns for an agent or editor—we will discuss those problems and if they can be successfully resolved on your own or by hiring help.
+In some cases, I will make edits to the sample chapter to indicate how you need to revise the work.
+Regardless: A full, polished revision will require hiring a developmental or content editor.
+(I do not provide this service.)

 - Reading your full manuscript.
 I will look at a sample chapter, which should be included with the proposal, up to 3,000 words.
 If you seek an editorial evaluation of your work, I can recommend other editors.